-The act authorizes school districts, with voter approval, to levy a property tax designed to raise an amount of revenue in the first year approximately equal to reductions in basic state funding caused by appreciation in real estate values as reflected in the charge-off computation.
+The bill authorizes school districts, with voter approval, to levy a property tax designed to raise an amount of revenue each year approximately equal to reductions in basic state funding caused by appreciation in real estate values as reflected in the charge-off computation.
 The charge-off is a deduction from the district's state basic per-pupil funding equal to 2.3% of the district's "recognized valuation."
 Recognized valuation is a measure of a school district's taxable property value (including both real property and tangible personal property).
 The measure incorporates appreciation in real property values in one-third increments over the three-year property reassessment cycle.
 As recognized valuation increases or decreases in response to changes in property values, the charge-off increases or decreases accordingly, which in turn causes a district's basic per-pupil funding to decrease or increase by a factor of 2.3% of the change in recognized valuation.

-The rate of the new levy is to be adjusted each year so that the levy raises an amount equal to 2.3% of the appreciation in real property values insofar as that appreciation is reflected in the charge-off each year through recognized valuation (i.e., one-third of the appreciation from the latest revaluation, disregarding property value increases arising from new construction).
+The rate of the levy is to be adjusted each year so that the levy raises an amount equal to 2.3% of the appreciation in real property values insofar as that appreciation is reflected in the charge-off each year through recognized valuation (i.e., one-third of the appreciation from the latest revaluation, disregarding property value increases arising from new construction).
 Thus, if appreciation in real property valuation is more or less continuous through time, then the levy will raise increasingly more revenue as the appreciation accumulates.
-However, the tax rate will be limited to prevent the taxes charged by the levy against real property from increasing by more than 4% per year (again disregarding revenue increases from new construction).
+However, the tax rate will be limited to prevent the taxes charged against real property from increasing by more than 4% per year (again disregarding revenue increases from new construction).
 A school board may set the growth limit below 4% per year when the board adopts the tax levy resolution or at any time afterwards.

-The act exempts the levy from the "H.B.
+The bill exempts the levy from the "H.B.
 920" tax reduction factor limitation on the grounds of an existing H.B.
-920 exemption for taxes levied "at whatever rate is required to produce a specified amount of tax money."94 In effect, then, the act allows revenue from the new levy to grow by up to 4% per year just from appreciation in real property values.
+920 exemption for taxes levied "at whatever rate is required to produce a specified amount of tax money."
+106

 The levy may be imposed only with voter approval.
-The ballot language, which is otherwise standard, informs voters of the maximum percentage that their taxes might increase each year.
 The purpose of the levy is to pay current expenses.
 It may be imposed for five or more years, as specified by the school board, or may be imposed permanently.
 A school board may impose only one such levy at any one time.
-To enable the school board to estimate the appropriate tax rate each year, the act requires the Superintendent of Public Instruction to certify to each school board the amount by which its charge-off increased because of real property appreciation, and the school board must certify the amount to the county auditor so the county auditor is able to compute the tax rate.
+To enable school board to estimate the appropriate tax rate each year, the bill requires the Superintendent of Public Instruction to certify to each school board the amount by which its charge-off increased because of real property appreciation, and the school board must certify the amount to the county auditor so the county auditor is able to compute the tax rate.